Ethos-lab/robust-representation-matching/README.md

 # Robust Representation Matching (RRM)

-This repository contains the code and models necessary to replicate the results of our USENIX Security '22 Fall paper:
+This repository contains the code necessary to replicate the results of our USENIX Security '22 Fall paper:

 **Transferring Adversarial Robustness Through Robust Representation Matching**